AleksMedovnik/Teach-student__personal-account/README.md

 </code>

 <h3>User registration:</h3>
-Only the administrator can register a student and a teacher
+Only the administrator can register and get a student and a teacher
 <h4>Authorization -> Bearer</h4>
 Token: admin_token